 Crystal Palace and South Norwood Low Traffic Neighbourhood

 In Crystal Palace and Upper Norwood, public transport usage is usually very high.
-However, with social distancing on public transport, its capacity is down by 70%, and many people are now seeking alternative forms of transport.
+But social distancing has reduced capacity by 70%, and many people are now seeking alternatives.
 Many households in Croydon do not have access to a car.
-For those that do, Croydon does not have the road capacity or environmental capacity for all to drive.
+For those that do, Croydon does not have the road capacity and would face detrimental environmental challenges if all their journeys were to be made by car.

-Croydon Council and Transport for London’s concern is that if there is even a small increase in the percentage of people choosing to use cars for their daily travel, this could likely result in significant traffic congestion, noise and air pollution on the borough road network.
+As London began to come out of the initial lockdown, the council and Transport for London became very concerned that even a small increase in the percentage of people choosing to use cars for their daily travel could result in significant traffic congestion, noise and air pollution on the borough road network.

-Without a continued reduction in motor traffic and a shift toward more sustainable forms of transport, we will not meet our climate and healthy lifestyle goals, so it’s important that we prevent a car-based COVID-19 recovery.
+Without a reduction in motor traffic and a shift toward more sustainable forms of transport, we will not meet our climate and healthy lifestyle goals, so it’s important that we prevent a car-based Covid-19 recovery.

-Further, for many years local residents have expressed concerns about the volume of motor traffic in the area, often speeding through quieter residential streets that are also home to several schools.
+We are also taking into account the concerns that residents have expressed for many years about the volume of motor traffic in the area, often speeding through quieter residential streets that are also home to several schools.

-What’s happening in Auckland Road and Lancaster Road
+What’s been happening in and around Auckland Road and Lancaster Road

 We have received numerous concerns over recent years about the levels and speed of traffic on Auckland Road and surrounding streets, such as Lancaster Road and Southern Avenue.
 We received further requests for action early in lockdown.
 The closure of Auckland Road/Lancaster Road was made easier as Auckland Road was already closed for works by Southern Gas Networks (SGN).